369geofreeman/machine-learning-algorithms-and-data-structures/Machine-Learning-Algorithms/logistic-regression/README.md

 Now, we can clearly see a seperation from the malignant and benign tumor data points.
 So now we could just assign everything to the right of the line as 1 and 0 to the left of the line.
 This would correctly classify all of our points given the data so problem solved right?

 Well, while this works with the ideal data used here, unfortuantly data in the real world might not be so kind to us.
-Which is more often the case.
+Which is more often than not the case.

 For example, if we were to have a data set like below where the data points are more spread out

 <img src="img/img4.png" alt="classification img" width="600"/>

 We can see where we might run into problems.
-We can clearly see some of the possitive data points will be missclassified as benign tumors which is obviously not good.
+We can clearly see some of the positive data points will be missclassified as benign tumors which is obviously not good.
-So although linear regression is great for a lot of tasks, tasks like this one are much better suited so something more advanced like a classification problem.
+So although linear regression is great for a lot of tasks, tasks like this one are much better suited to something more advanced like a classification problem.

 And that brings us to an algorithm that fits this well...
 The **Logistic Regression** algorithm, where the predictions are always between zero and one
 ```